STUDY JAPANESE ONLINE WITH NATIVES HERE

 Kakebo is a Japanese method used to save money, promising to save up to 35% of your salary.
-The Name Kakebo [家計簿] literally means “home economics account book".
+The name Kakebo [家計簿] literally means "household account book".

-The kakebo It is very popular in Japan and has spread around the world.
-His method is used every day by thousands of people around the world, who record in detail the controls of their personal expenses and income.
+The kakebo is very popular in Japan and has spread across the world.
+Its method is used daily by thousands of people worldwide, who meticulously record their personal expense and income management.

-Its popularity is such that there are different types of Kakebo books, some copy the method and release books under other names.
-Are books or notebooks for singles, couples, teenagers, businessmen, etc.
+Your popularity is so great that there are different types of Kakebo books, some copy the method and release books under other names.
+They are books or notebooks for solteiros, couples, teenagers, entrepreneurs, etc.

 Motoko Hani - How did Kakebo come about?

-The book was released in 1904 by a woman named Motoko Hani, considered Japan's first female journalist.
-She founded the magazine fujinnotomo [婦人之友社] which literally means woman's companion.
+The book was released in 1904 by a woman named Motoko Hani, considered the first journalist in Japan.
+She founded the magazine fujinnotomo [婦人之友社] which literally means companion of women.

 Motoko Hani (1873–1957) is considered a protected daughter of Japan's revolution and modernization.
 She was part of the first generation of women of the then newly opened Tokyo Women's Institute of Higher Education.

-Since 1904 the Kakebo has been published every year by Fujinotomo.
-This was an innovative way for wives to manage their family income efficiently.
-Did you know that in Japan do women take care of the household finances?
+Since 1904, Kakebo has been published every year by Fujinnotomo.
+This was an innovative way for wives to manage their family's income efficiently.
+Did you know that in Japan, women take care of the household finances?

 Kakebo - Japanese method for saving money

-In most traditional Japanese homes and families, the woman who takes care of the salary and even gives an allowance to her husband.
-Perhaps this influenced the creation of the book.
-Kakebo or vice versa.
+In most traditional Japanese homes and families, the woman takes care of the salary and even gives an allowance to her husband.
+Perhaps this influenced the creation of the book Kakebo or vice versa.

-in fact the Motoko Hani is a great influencer and even founded a girls' school called Jiyû Gakuen which encouraged women's freedom and independence.
+In reality, Motoko Hani is a great influencer and even founded a women's school called Jiyû Gakuen that encouraged women's freedom and independence.

 Although Japan is a traditional culture in many ways, the kakebo was a liberating tool for women, because it gave them control over financial decisions, says Fumiko Chiba, author of the book “Kakebo: The Japanese Art of Saving Money”.